-The effects of Masturbation among Women.
+The effects of Masturbation in Women.

-A LL the foregoing observations, except that of Mr. Stehelin, seems to relate principally to the men.
-This subject would be treated in a very imperfect manner, if I did not acquaint the fair fex, that in pursuing the same career in these infamous practices, they expose themselves to the same dangers: that all the disorders which I have been describing women have frequently brought upon themselves; and that fresh victims of the female fex every day facrifice themselves to this destructive phrenzy.
-The English Onania is replete with confessions, that cannot be read without horror and compassion: the diforder feems even to make greater progress with women than with men.
-Befides all those symptoms, which I have already described, women are more particularly exposed to hysterical fits, or shocking vapours; to incurable jaundices; to violent cramps in the stomach and back; to acute pains in the nose; to the fluor albus, the accretion whereof is a continual fource of the most of the matrix, and to all the infirmities which these two disorders bring on; to the extention and darting of the clitoris; to the fur ar uterinus, which at once deprives them of decency and reafon, and puts them upon a level with the most lascivious brutes, till a desperate death snatches them from pain and infamy.
+A LL the foregoing observations, except that of Mr. Stehelin, seem to relate principally to the men.
+This subject would be treated in a very imperfect manner, if I did not acquaint the fair fex, that in pursuing the same career in these infamous practices, they expose themselves to the same dangers: that all the disorders which I have been describing, women have frequently brought upon themselves; and that fresh victims of the female fex every day facrifice themselves to this destructive phrenzy.
+The English Onania is replete with confessions, that cannot be read without horror and compassion: the disorder feems even to make greater progrefs with women than with men.
+Besides all those symptoms, which I have already described, women are more particularly exposed to hysterical fits, or shocking vapours; to incurable jaundices; to violent cramps in the stomach and back; to acute pains in the nose; to the fluor albus, the accretion whereof is a continual fource of the moff most smarting pain; to descents and ulcerations of the matrix, and to all the infirmities which these two disorders bring on; to the extention and darting of the clitoris; to the furor uterinus, which at once deprives them of decency and reason, and puts them upon a level with the most lascivious brutes, till a desperate death snatches them from pain and infamy.

-The phisiognomy, that faithful mirrour of the state of soul and body, gives the first indications of the internal diforder.
-The complexion and plumpness, which jointly confer a youthful look, and which is the fole substitute of beauty; for without this even beauty produces no other effect than cold admiration: this complexion and plumpness are, I say, the first things that disappear; then a leanness succeeds, and the skin becomes rough, and tinged of a lead colour; the eyes lose their brilliance, and deaden, and by their languor express that of the whole frame; the lips lose their vermilion hue, the teeth their whiteness; and, in a word, it is no uncommon thing, for the whole body to receive fuch a flock, as for the shape to be intirely diftorted.
-The rachitis, commonly called the rickets, is not a disorder, as Boerhaave reprefents, that never afflicts any when they are past three years old.
+The phisiognomy, that faithful mirrour of the state of foul and body, gives the first indications of the internal diforder.
+The complexion and plumpness, which jointly confer a youthful look, and which is the fole fubflitute of beauty; for without this even beauty produces no other effect than cold admiration: this complexion and plumpness are, I say, the first things that disappear; then a leanness succeeds, and the skin becomes rough, and tinged of a lead colour; the eyes lose their brilliance, and deaden, and by their languor express that of the whole frame; the lips lofe their vermilion hue, the teeth their whiteness; and, in a word, it is no uncommon thing, for the whole body to receive fuch a shock, as for the shape to be intirely dif-The rachitis, commonly called the rickets, is not a diforder, as Boerhaave reprefents, that never afflicts any when they are past three years old.
 We often fee young people of both fexes, but particularly females, who after being well made at the age of eight, ten, twelve, fourteen, and even fixteen years, gradually become crooked by the bending of the spine; and this diforder frequently gets to a great head.
-This is not the place for entering into the particulars of this disorder, or for enumerating the causes fpecified two .
-I may, perhaps have occasion in some suture work, to communicate what I have acquired by frequent observations upon this subject; but what I have here to say, is that masturbation is amongst the soremost of its causes.
+This is not the place for entering into the particulars of this diforder, or for enumerating the caufes fpecified two .
+I may, perhaps have occasion in some suture work, to communicate what I have acquired by frequent observations upon this subject; but what I have here to say, is that masturbation is amongst the foremost of its causes.

-M. Hoffman has already said, that young people who addicted themselves to amorous pleafures, before they had attained their sull growth, would sall away and diminish instead of growing; and it is plain that the same cause that may prevent growth, should by a stronger reason distort it, and produce irregularities in its gradations, which contribute to the disorder

-I have been speaking of.
+M. Hoffman has already faid, that young people who addicted themselves to amorous pleasures, before they had attained their full growth, would fall away and diminish instead of increase in their growing †; and it is plain that the same cause that may prevent growth, should by a stronger reason distort it, and produce irregularities in its gradations, which contribute to the disorder I have been speaking of.